arckinteractive/elgg_hybridauth/README.md

 * Select Website with Facebook Login and enter your site URL
 * Copy your App ID into Provider ID field in the plugin settings
 * Copy your App Secret into the Private Key field in the plugin settings
+* For more on permissions scope, visit https://developers.facebook.com/docs/reference/login/

 #### Setting up Twitter ####
 * Go to https://dev.twitter.com/apps/new